mohamedasaf/flightbookingapp/README.md

 Step 5: Open terminal and give npm run api to run the mock api sever

-Step 6: Open new terminal and give npm run start to run the application
+Step 6: Open the new terminal and give npm run start to run the application

 Step 7: Open the browser and hit this URL http://localhost:9090/ once build is completed